 Marucci AP5 Maple Baseball Bat

 This handcrafted bat is like no other in the wooden bats market.
-The Marucci AP5 is inspired by Albert Pujols, one of the greatest hitters to play the game, and features a barrel with a 2.5-inch diameter.
+The Marucci AP5 is inspired by the MLB star Albert Pujols, one of the greatest hitters to play the game, and features a barrel with a 2.5-inch diameter.
 The taper is fast, the barrel elongated and the end cupped-evening out this high-quality bat`s weight distribution.